William P. Hobby, Jr. State Office Building: History

 The complex, originally named Republic Plaza, was developed by Austin developers Watson-Casey Companies, originally envisioned as the first phase of a 60-acre urban renewal project for Austin's Warehouse District.
 The unbuilt redevelopment's master plan, designed by urban planner Denise Scott Brown, would have included a new city hall for the city of Austin and a new location for the Laguna Gloria art museum, designed by architect Robert Venturi.

 The complex was originally built for private offices with ground-floor retail but had trouble attracting leases following the late-1980s Savings and Loan Crisis.
 In 1987, the First Republic Bank Corporation foreclosed on the complex.
 The developers, Watson-Casey had sought to attract the City of Austin to lease the building, first for the Electric Department, then for the Water and Wastewater Department, and later for a lease purchase contract to use the complex as a temporary city hall, all of which fell through.
 In 1990, the complex was purchased by the State of Texas and was renamed the William P. Hobby, Jr. State Office Building.

 In 2019, it was revealed that the complex was in need of up to $50 million in repairs and contained a rat infestation.
 The Texas Facilities Commission spent over $14 million since 2008 on repairs including new fire alarms, electrical systems, a new emergency generator, renovated elevators, and a new HVAC system.
 Texas State Senator Kirk Watson and Representative Gina Hinojosa proposed a bill to allow the complex to be auctioned off.

 In August 2023, the Texas General Land Office and the City of Austin Mayor Kirk Watson announced a plan to redevelop the Hobby complex into workforce housing.
 The complex would ideally include a housing resource office, a childcare facility, and retail space.
-The government procurement bidding process for this project began in August 2023 and a review process will take place after November 15, 2023.
+The government procurement bidding process for this project began in August 2023, with the proposal of Hines ultimately being selected.